bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 1637 - I should have changed the definition of unset slightly: rather than deleting a variable, unset should ensure that a variable no longer exists.
 With the first definition, unset can’t do its job if the variable doesn’t exist, so generating an exception makes sense.
 With the second definition, it is perfectly natural for unset to be invoked with the name of a variable that doesn’t exist.

  - loc 1827 - This chapter focused on exceptions, which are one of the most significant sources of special-case code, and discussed how to reduce the number of places where exceptions must be handled.
 The best way to do this is by redefining semantics to eliminate error conditions.
 For exceptions that can’t be defined away, you should look for opportunities to mask them at a low level, so their impact is limited, or aggregate several special-case handlers into a single more generic handler.

  - loc 1921 - If users must read the code of a method in order to use it, then there is no abstraction: all of the complexity of the method is exposed.
 Without comments, the only abstraction of a method is its declaration, which specifies its name and the names and types of its arguments and results.
-The declaration is missing too much

- - loc 1921 - If users must read the code of a method in order to use it, then there is no abstraction: all of the complexity of the method is exposed.
-Without comments, the only abstraction of a method is its declaration, which specifies its name and the names and types of its arguments and results.
 The declaration is missing too much essential information to provide a useful abstraction by itself.